§ Authority layer · Source-reviewed monthly

 Read sourceOfficial source citation

 Professional standards context for AI use in clinical radiology.
-RANZCR states that AI-specific standards for clinical radiology sit inside its broader Standards of Practice and should be interpreted with the wider practice standards.
+RANZCR states that AI-specific standards for clinical radiology can be found in Chapter 9 and should be interpreted inside the broader Standards of Practice.

 What the source emphasises